Configuring Advanced Features

 • schema_name is the name of the schema you will be comparing.

 • output specifies the output type;choose from json or csv when including the --output parameter to select the output type for a difference report.
-By default, the report written to diffs/<timestamp>/diff.json in json.
+By default, the report written to diffs/<YYYY-MM-DD>/diffs_<HHMMSSmmmm>.json.

-Use the diff-spock command to compare the meta-data on two cluster nodes, and produce a csv or json report showing any differences.
+Use the spock-diff command to compare the meta-data on two cluster nodes, and produce a csv or json report showing any differences.
 The syntax is:

 • cluster_name is the name of the cluster in which the table resides.